GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/BuildingProcess.rst

 - `python <https://www.python.org/>`_ (version 2.7 tested and validated, only standard modules are used).

 **It is the developer’s responsibility to provide these tools.**
-On Debian flavor distributions, consider the following command line.
+On Debian flavored distributions, consider the following command line.

 .. code-block:: console

     apt-get install git git-lfs gcc g++ gfortran python2.7

 The GEOSX software makes use of multiple libraries.